bkleinen/bkleinen.github.io/ws2016/info1/schedule/index.md

 ---

-This schedule is tentative and subject to change!
+This schedule is tentative and subject to change.

+__All exercises are linked from this page.
+Feel free to peek, but be aware that the ones released for this class are only those linked from the [lab overview page](../labs)__